SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 This middleware requires UI5 Tooling v3 and is meant for UI5 1.114 and above.
 > **Warning**
 >
-> The `qunit-coverage-istanbul.js` module is planned to be part of OpenUI5 1.114.0, which is not released, yet.
-If you would like to try out the code coverage module beforehand, please use the nightly CDN version of UI5 when bootstrapping your tests.
+> The `qunit-coverage-istanbul.js` module is planned to be part of OpenUI5 1.114.0, which is not released yet.
+If you would like to try out the code coverage module beforehand, use the nightly CDN version of UI5 when bootstrapping your tests.

 ## Install